-- STUDENT TRANSPORTATION SERVICES: Expenditures for transporting children to and from school and other activities.
-Contracted transportation expenditures should be recorded here. - 511 STUDENT TRANSPORTATION PURCHASED FROM ANOTHER DISTRICT WITHIN THE STATE: Amounts paid to other school districts within the state for transporting children to and from school and school-related events.
-Expenditures for the rental of buses that are operated by personnel on the school district payroll are not recorded here, but rather under object 442. - 512 STUDENT TRANSPORTATION PURCHASED FROM ANOTHER DISTRICT OUTSIDE THE STATE: Payments to other school districts outside the state for transporting children to and from school and school-related events. - 519 STUDENT TRANSPORTATION PURCHASED FROM OTHER SOURCES: Payments to persons or agencies other than school districts for transporting children to and from school and school- related events.
-These payments include payments to students who transport themselves, or payments as reimbursement for student transportation on public carriers.
-Payments for staff and other persons not enrolled as students should be recorded under object 580. - 520 INSURANCE (OTHER THAN EMPLOYEE BENEFITS): Expenditures for all types of insurance coverage, including insurance for students, property, liability, and fidelity.
+- 510 STUDENT TRANSPORTATION SERVICES: Expenditures for transporting children to and from school and other activities.
+Contracted transportation expenditures should be recorded here.
+(Used only in Function Codes 279Xs.) - 511 STUDENT TRANSPORTATION PURCHASED FROM ANOTHER DISTRICT WITHIN THE STATE: Amounts paid to other school districts within the state for transporting children to and from school and school-related events.
+Expenditures for the rental of buses that are operated by personnel on the school district payroll are not recorded here, but rather under object 442.
+(Used only in Function Codes 271X.)

+- 512 STUDENT TRANSPORTATION PURCHASED FROM ANOTHER DISTRICT OUTSIDE THE STATE: Payments to other school districts outside the state for transporting children to and from school and school-related events.
+(Used only in Function Codes 271X.) - 519 STUDENT TRANSPORTATION PURCHASED FROM OTHER SOURCES: Payments to persons or agencies other than school districts for transporting children to and from school and school- related events.
+Include payments as reimbursement for student transportation on public carriers.
+Payments for staff and other persons not enrolled as students should be recorded under object 580. - INSURANCE (OTHER THAN EMPLOYEE BENEFITS): Expenditures for all types of insurance coverage, including insurance for students, property, liability, and fidelity.
 Insurance for group health is not charged here but is recorded under object code 21X. - FIDELITY BOND PREMIUMS: Expenditures for bonds guaranteeing the school district against losses resulting from actions of the treasurer, employees, or other persons of the district.
 Used in Function Code 02310 only. - COMMUNICATIONS: Services provided by persons or businesses to assist in transmitting and receiving messages or information not including telecommunications.
 This category includes postal communications services to establish or maintain postage machine rentals, postage, express delivery services, and couriers.
 Includes licenses and fees for services such as subscriptions to research materials over the Internet (such as downloads).
-Expenditures for software should be coded to object 650 if the software was not capitalized or object 735 if the software is eligible for capitalization as determined by appendix E. (Usually used with functions 1000, 2230, 2320, 2410, or 2580.)
-Expenditures for Distance Education are coded as object code 382. - 531 POSTAGE: Includes postage machine rental and postage.
+Expenditures for software should be coded to object 650 if the software was not capitalized or object 735 if the software is eligible for capitalization as determined by appendix E. (Usually used with Function Codes 1000, 2230, 2320, 2410, or 2580.)
+Expenditures for Distance Education are coded as object code 382. - POSTAGE: Includes postage machine rental and postage. - ADVERTISING: Expenditures for announcements in professional publications, newspapers, or broadcasts over radio and television.
+These expenditures include advertising for such purposes as personnel recruitment, legal ads, new and used equipment, and sale of property.
+Costs for professional advertising or public relations services are not recorded here, but are charged to object 340.
+(Usually used with functions 2300 or 2500.) - PRINTING & BINDING: Expenditures for job printing and binding, usually according to specifications of the school district.
+This includes designing and printing forms and posters, as well as printing and binding school district publications.
+Preprinted standard forms are not charged here, but are recorded under object 610.
+(Usually used with function 2530, but may be assigned to other functions.
+Printing and duplication of materials for classroom use should be coded here and to function 1000.) - TUITION TO OTHER DISTRICTS WITHIN THE STATE: Tuition paid to other school districts within the state.
+Include tuition expenditures made to education service agencies.